 - Burning sensation in mouth

-On your own, you can purchase sugar-free candies and gums which can help stimulate saliva production.
-You constantly drink water and sugar-free drinks, which can help keep your mouth hydrated.
+On your own, you can purchase sugar free candies and gums which can help stimulate saliva production.
+Try to drink plenty of water or sugar free drinks.
+Staying hydrated can help keep your mouth wet.